Eden-Kukuana-PLC/cloud/hetzner/k8s/README.md

 # Hetzner Kubernetes Cluster Module

-This Terraform module creates a Kubernetes cluster on Hetzner Cloud.
+This Terraform module creates a Kubernetes cluster on Hetzner Cloud with a flexible architecture.

+## Architecture

+The module creates three types of resources:

+1. **Master Control Plane**: The central node for the Kubernetes control plane
+2. **Additional Control Planes**: Additional control plane nodes that reference the main master
+3. **Agent Nodes**: Worker nodes that join the cluster but don't run control plane components

+This architecture allows you to declaratively create and name multiple control planes and agent nodes.

 ## Usage